14 Fast Facts About Joseph Pilates

-To honour Joseph Pilates’ birthday on 9 December; and to wish him a very Merry Xmas (because we wouldn’t be PFI without him!) we thought we’d bring you 14 facts about the Father of the discipline.
+In honour of Joseph Pilates’ birthday on 9 December we thought we’d bring you 14 facts about the Father of the discipline.

 - Joe’s first ever client was his mother who was often near crippled by the demands of domestic labour.
 He showed her stretches and gymnastic exercises to help alleviate her pain.